 And it gets even better.
-Often, a single piece of content can serve different stages of the funnel:
+Often, a single piece of content can serve multiple stages of the funnel:

-Arguably, the most powerful thing about such content is its potential to pull people from search engines like Google.
-This can translate into huge amounts of organic traffic and, of course, considerable business potential.
+One of the most powerful things about content is its potential to pull people from search engines like Google.
+Here’s how that works:

 - We create SEO content based on search demand and the business value of a particular topic.